 We’ve been doing a lot of hospitality projects, and what’s been notable is that we are being asked to design with longer stays in mind.
 It has shifted the way we design the rooms, the communal spaces — everything — to accommodate the desire for a home away from home.
 We’re going to continue to see less business travel that’s just one or two days in a city, so it’s about creating an ecosystem that allows for that.
-It’s inviting people to discover new rituals and new daily routines.
+It’s inviting people to discover new rituals, new daily routines.
 Things are more personal.
-Beyond hospitality, people are looking to create experiences that are more human, even if it’s an eCommerce site or a fintech service.
-They are seeing that level of detail in hotels and want that approach injected into business to make it softer and less corporate.
+Beyond hospitality, people are looking to create experiences that are more human, even if it’s an ecommerce site or a fintech service.
+They are seeing that level of detail in hotels and wanting that approach injected into business to make it softer and less corporate.

 Have you seen people reassess the factors necessary for quality of life?

 Yes, there has been a huge change.
 It affects all kinds of social environments.
 People realize they took balance for granted and are spending more time in environments that make them better human beings in terms of mind, body, and soul.
 Working from home and being closer to family allows people to have better connections.
-You also have people who are spending more time enhancing their physical environment, whether it's relocating or tailoring their existing space for personal growth and well-being.
+You also have people who are spending more time on enhancing their physical environment, whether it's relocating or tailoring their existing space for personal growth and wellbeing.